 With spring right around the corner, it’s time to start thinking ahead to warmer weather and outdoor living spaces.
 If your outdoor furniture is looking sun bleached and tired, you can sew up new cushions and pillows before the season begins.
 This month we’re going to share two different patio projects to help you get ready for warmer weather.

 The cushions on this patio set were looking faded and worn from years of use, but the chairs were still in great shape.
-We gave the cushions a colorful makeover with teal Sunbrella Upholstery fabric.
-We also recovered the pillows with a coordinating fabric, and that tutorial will be out later this month.
+We gave the cushions a colorful makeover with a colorful Sunbrella® fabric.
+We also recovered the pillows with a coordinating and that tutorial will be out later this month.

 How to Recover a Bullnose Cushion